McMaster-Baby-Lab/handbook/pages/Basics/basics.md

 # Basics

-Here, we list documents, instructions, and resources for general lab activties.
+Here, we list documents, instructions, and resources for general lab activities.
 {: .fs-6 .fw-300 }